rjeeda/rjeeda.github.io/_posts/2020-04-04-introduction.md

 <b>example:</b> <a href="../../../../code/MCAT_Tutorial_Part2.html"><code>tut2.py</code></a> | <b>source code:</b> <a href="../../../../MCAT_pkg/MCAT_pkg/MLE_analysis.py"><code>MLE_analysis.py</code></a>  </center>
 <center>$$\cdot$$</center>

-This can tell whether the model is reasonable, but does not necessarily give us enough information to determine which model is better.
+At first glance, it seems as though the Gamma distribution model aligns better with our results.
+However, this can only tell us whether the model is reasonable, but does not necessarily give us enough information to determine which model is better.

 $$\cdot \cdot \cdot$$

 ### Model comparison

 We explored the question of which model was preferred by solely focusing on the data from the fluorescent tagged tubulin, since we found through hypothesis testing that there was not a significant difference between the two conditions.
 Within this experimental condition, the experimenters also repeated the process for multiple different concentrations of tubulin.
+We show the times to catastrophe for each concentration below.

 <center>$$\cdot$$</center>